-Request for Appeal: Any party may submit a written request for appeal to the dean of the subject school ("reviewing officer") within 14 calendar days from the date of the decision.
+Any party may submit a written request for appeal to the dean of the Graziadio School ("reviewing officer") within 14 calendar days from the date of the decision.
 The request for appeal must specifically set forth all grounds for appeal.
-The non-appealing party must be given the opportunity to respond in writing to the request for appeal.
+The nonappealing party must be given the opportunity to respond in writing to the request for appeal.

-Grounds for Appeal: The reviewing officer shall be limited to addressing only the following questions:
+The reviewing officer shall be limited to addressing only the following questions:

 - 1. Did the grievance officer consider all the important and appropriate facts in the investigation of this matter? - 2.
-Did the student prove by a "preponderance of the evidence" (i.e., more likely than not) that the person against whom the student has a grievance in fact violated University policy, procedure, or norm, or otherwise engaged in any unlawful or illegal activity? - 3.
+Did the student prove by a "preponderance of the evidence" (that is, more likely than not) that the person against whom the student has a grievance in fact violated a University policy, procedure, or norm or otherwise engaged in any unlawful or illegal activity? - 3.
 Was the process carried out in a fair manner? - 4.
 Was the decision one that a reasonable person might have made? - 5.
 Was the grievance officer biased?

-Final Decision: Within 15 business days from the date of receipt of the written appeal, the reviewing officer shall make a final decision based on the written complaint, the written response, the grievance officer's written decision, the written request for appeal, and any written response to the request for appeal.
+Within 15 business days from the date of receipt of the written appeal, the reviewing officer shall make a final decision based on the written complaint, the written response, the grievance officer's written decision, the written request for appeal, and any written response to the request for appeal.
 The decision of the reviewing officer shall be final.
-All parties, and where discrimination is alleged, the University of equal opportunity officer, shall receive a copy of the reviewing officer's decision.
+The reviewing officer will provide a copy of the decision to all parties, and where discrimination, harassment, or sexual misconduct is alleged, to the University equal employment officer and/or Title IX coordinator

-Retention of Records: All written decisions made and materials produced in connection with a grievance conducted under this procedure shall be retained by the grievance officer for at least one year from the date that the final decision was issued.
+All written decisions made and materials produced in connection with a grievance conducted under this procedure shall be retained by the grievance officer for seven years after graduation.